MahmoudRoid/PayanName/README.md

 You can use C++ in your application now.

 ## Challenges
+### Disable Thermal Management
+There is a system file that you can configure Thermal Management setting, based on CyanogenMod kernel.
+As I used CyanogenMod 13.1 in Sony Xperia Z , the system file path was " /sys/module/msm_thermal/core_controll/enabled ". echo 0 to turn off and 1 to turn on the setting.

 ### Cpu Temperature
 There are different system files to achieve cpu temperature: